 Your central nervous system isn’t the only one affected by negative attitudes.
-Other regions of your body are also changed due to this bad habit.
+Other regions of your body change due to this bad habit.

-Areas like your heart and digestive system suffer from severe consequences.
+Areas like your heart and digestive system suffer from the effects of complaining.
 This increases the likelihood of suffering from diseases like diabetes, obesity, or high blood pressure.

 When it’s produced in excess, your immune system is disrupted.
-When this happens, problems start to show up.
+When this happens, problems start to arise.

 The results of surrounding yourself with negative people